LorduFreeman/degenesisfvtt-artiCSS/README.md

 not 100% perfect.
 You can report any bugs or issues here on Github or directly to me on the Degenesis Discord.

 # To Do
-- Needs fixing: Text Editor field text not being visible when editing
+- Needs fixing: Text Editor field text displayed in black color when editing

 # Credits
 - Degenesis Foundry VTT System shown by Moo Man and many other great Devs ( https://github.com/moo-man/DEGENESIS-FoundryVTT )